Diseases & Conditions : Non-Traumatic Emergencies

 Call 911 or your local emergency medical service (EMS) for immediate care if the sting was in the mouth, nose, or throat area, or if any other serious symptoms happen.

 To reduce the possibility of insect stings while outdoors, try the following:

 Avoid using perfumes, hair products, and other scented items.

 Do not go outside barefoot.
 Avoid wearing sandals in the grass.

 Avoid locations where hives and nests are present.
 Have the nests removed by professionals.

-Teach your child that if an insect comes near to stay calm and walk away slowly.
+If an insect comes near, stay calm and walk away slowly.

-Make sure your child wears long-sleeve shirts and long pants when playing outdoors.
+Wear long-sleeve shirts and long pants when outdoors.